 - After incubation, add 0.6 ml of VP-I reagent and then 0.2 ml VP-II reagent.

-Positive: A positive VP test confirms the formation of a ruby pink colour on the top of the broth.
+Positive: A ruby pink colour appears on the top of the broth.

 Examples: Serratia marcescens, Vibrio eltor, Listeria sp, Enterobacter sp etc.